 Mosaic of the arch (Vth century)

 Pope Sixtus III (432-440), the founder of the basilica, dedicated the arch mosaic (and the church) to plebi dei (the People of God).
 Its style is similar to that of the main nave with many complex scenes depicting episodes of Jesus' infancy.
 The symbols of the Four Evangelists are shown in the upper part of the mosaic, but some of the scenes depict events described in the New Testament apocrypha.

 We know that the apse was decorated with similar mosaics, but it was pulled down at the end of the XIIIth century and replaced by another one which was slightly larger.
 Most likely this was done because the apse was about to collapse; the new apse was decorated by Jacopo Torriti in 1295 and in line with the dedication of the church it shows the Coronation of the Virgin Mary by Jesus in Majesty.
 It can be seen in a page on the Golden Mosaics of Rome (a detail is shown in the image used as background for this page).

-(left) Ceiling with the coat of arms of Pope Alexander VI; (right-above) 1750 restored "Cosmatesque" floor; the Roman numbers celebrating the restoration are rather unusual as M (1,000) and
+(left) Ceiling with the coat of arms of Pope Alexander VI (you may wish to see a larger image); (right-above) 1750 restored "Cosmatesque" floor; the Roman numbers celebrating the restoration are rather unusual as M (1,000) and

 D (500) are replaced by a combination of C and I; (right-below) an original part of the floor

 The wooden ceiling of S. Maria Maggiore was designed by Giuliano da Sangallo towards the end of the XVth